MiraeAsset-mStock/nodetradingapi-typeA/README.md

 Hence, in your web application, typically:

-- You will initialise an instance of the MConnect client
+- You will initialise an instance of the mConnect client
 - Use the `login()` method to trigger OTP
 - At the OTP verification step, obtain the OTP from user input
 - Use `generateSession()` to obtain the `access_token` along with authenticated user data